Heavy Vehicle Driver's Licence (Class 1)

 -

 Passing the knowledge test allows you to obtain a Class 1 learner's licence.
-This licence authorizes you to take the on-road portion of the Class 1 Road Safety Education Program and drive on the road with an Person who has held for at least 2 years a valid Québec licence of an appropriate class and who is able to provide the learner with help and advice..
+This licence authorizes you to take the practical component of the Class 1 Road Safety Education Program and drive in safe practice areas and on the road with an Person who has held for at least 2 years a valid Québec licence of an appropriate class and who is able to provide the learner with help and advice..

 The Class 1 knowledge test assesses: